 For each observation requiring polarization information, the instrumental polarization should be determined through observations of a bright calibrator source spread over a range in parallactic angle.
 In nearly all cases, the phase calibrator chosen can double as a polarization calibrator.
 The minimum condition that will enable accurate polarization calibration is four observations of a bright source spanning at least 90 degrees in parallactic angle.
-The accuracy of polarization calibration is generally better than 0.5%.
-The instrumental polarization is not constant across the beam, so that errors in the source polarization exceeding 1% can be expected when imaging at angles exceeding 10% of the primary beam width.
+The accuracy of polarization calibration is generally better than 0.5% for objects small compared to the antenna beamsize.
 At least one observation of 3C286 or 3C138 is required to fix the absolute position angle of polarized emission.